arangodb/docs-hugo/site/content/3.10/develop/http-api/collections.md

                       description: |
                         If set to `true`, then you are allowed to supply own key values in the `_key` attribute of documents.
-If set to `false`, then the key generator is solely be responsible for generating keys and an error is raised if you supply own key values in the `_key` attribute of documents.
+If set to `false`, then the key generator is solely responsible for generating keys and an error is raised if you supply own key values in the `_key` attribute of documents.